chachoumancentria/CybersecurityAndDataPrivacy/BookingSystem-Phase4/privacypolicy.md

 - Request portability of your data;
 - Withdraw consent where processing is based on consent.

-To exercise rights, contact support@centriacyber.example (replace with your official contact).
+To exercise rights, contact support@centriacyber.example.
 We may require verification before fulfilling requests.

 ## 10. International Transfers
 Data may be processed or stored in jurisdictions different from your own.
 We take steps to ensure appropriate protections (standard contractual clauses, vendor assessments) when transferring data internationally.